waikato-datamining/image-dataset-converter-plantcv/plugins/pcv-fill.md

-# skeletonize
+# pcv-fill

 * accepts: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData
 * generates: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData

-Reduces binary objects to 1 pixel wide representations (skeleton).
+Identifies objects and fills objects that are less than the specified 'size' in pixels.
 A binary image is required.
 You can use the 'grayscale-to-binary' for the conversion.

 ```
-usage: skeletonize [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+usage: pcv-fill [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME]
-                   [-N LOGGER_NAME] [-p] [-s SIZE]
+                [--skip] [-s SIZE]

-Reduces binary objects to 1 pixel wide representations (skeleton).
-A binary
+Identifies objects and fills objects that are less than the specified 'size'
-image is required.
-You can use the 'grayscale-to-binary' for the conversion.
+in pixels.
+A binary image is required.
+You can use the 'grayscale-to-binary'
+for the conversion.

 options:
   -h, --help            show this help message and exit